 I’ll admit it.
 I have a thing for mocha.
 Just mocha, mind you.
 I don’t like coffee.
 I do like what coffee does to chocolate. .
 One of my dearest go-to drinks are the kind you buy in adorable little glass bottles at the grocery store.
 But what to do with those ideally sized glass bottles when you are done?
 Here is one of my many re-uses.

 These sweet treats will stay fresh in the air tight bottles, and are so cute when displayed.
-Perfect for teachers, co-workers, children away at college - anyone!
-The two labels I've made are for conversation hearts (I like Brach's) and M&Ms. They say, "Love messages in a bottle" and "I 'M&M so glad we're friends"!
-This craft is super easy and there's a bonus- you get to drink the coffee first. ;D
+Perfect for teachers, co-workers, children away at college – anyone!
+The two labels I’ve made are for conversation hearts (I like Brach’s) and M&Ms. They say, “Love messages in a bottle” and “I ‘M&M so glad we’re friends”!
+This craft is super easy and will make a great Valentine’s Gift.
+Plus, there’s a bonus- you get to drink the coffee first. ;D

 You Will Need:

 - M&M candies or Conversation Hearts

 - Stick glue

 - Remove the labels from the used jars.
 (The Beaumont Coffee brand from Aldi is shrink-wrapped on, and comes off very easily.)

 - Wash bottles in dishwasher on the bottom rack with lids in the utensil tray.